What is an annual TRINZ membership?

 Do I just need a TRIBE membership for racing at ITU World Champs?

-No, you are also required to be a member of an affiliated club.
+Yes, you are also required to be a member of an affiliated club and be TRINZ affiliated member.

 Does my membership (annual or one-day) include insurance in NZ?